segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 ## FAQs

-** Under reporting of events **
+### Why don't I see all of my events?
-This Source uses client side Javascript to send data to Segment.
-As with any client side analytics tracking it is possible that some ad-blockers will prevent data being sent to Segment.
+This Source uses client-side Javascript to send data to Segment.
+As with any client-side analytics tracking, some ad-blockers prevent data from being sent to Segment.
 This can lead to an under reporting of events to Segment.
+For more information about data loss associated with ad blockers, see the [Ad Blocking](/docs/connections/sources/catalog/libraries/website/javascript/#ad-blocking) documentation.

 ### When do Identify events trigger?
 To send Identify events, you must select the 'Send identify() calls' checkbox.
 If this setting is selected, Identify events are triggered when `Checkout Started`, `Address Info Entered`, `Shipping Info Entered`, `Contact Info Entered`, `Payment Info Entered` or `Order Completed` Track calls are triggered.